 C++ for Embedded Systems Training Course

-Should object-oriented-programming be used in microcontrollers?
+Should object-oriented programming be applied in microcontrollers?

 This instructor-led, live training addresses these questions and demonstrates through discussion and practice how C++ can be used to develop embedded systems with code that is accurate, readable, and efficient.
 Participants put theory into practice through the creation of a sample embedded application in C++.